emmanuel-karanja/SquadioTechAssessment/README.md

      endpoint everytime you start the app.
 You can't have to do that for users and accounts since those are specified in the DML that comes with the source and and consequently in the far jar.
 There is no need to install a web server or database since for the purposes of this demo, we use embedded types of both.
-  6. Post requests to the appropriate endpoints by appending either 'users' or 'accounts' after the BASE_URL as clarified below under 'Endpoints'.
+  6. Send requests to the appropriate endpoints by appending either 'users' or 'accounts' after the BASE_URL as clarified below under 'Endpoints'.
   7. The generated JWT token will have an expiry of 5 minutes.
   8. API to add or delete or edit the entries is not included since it's not a part of the API as specified in the Requirements document.
+  9. Logout by sending GET to /api/v1/logout